DATA PROCESSING AGREEMENT

 - Where an amendment to the Service Agreement is necessary in order to execute a Data Controller instruction to the Data Processor to improve security measures as may be required by changes in Applicable Data Protection Law from time to time, the Parties shall negotiate an amendment to the Service Agreement in good faith.

-- The Data Processor shall promptly notify the Data Controller of any planned permanent or temporary transfers of Personal Data to a third country, including a country outside of the European Economic Area without an adequate level of protection, and shall only perform such a transfer after obtaining authorization from the Data Controller, which may be refused at its own discretion.
+- The Data Processor shall promptly notify the Data Controller of any planned permanent or temporary transfers of Personal Data to a third country, including a country outside of the European Economic Area or the UK without an adequate level of protection, and shall only perform such a transfer after obtaining authorization from the Data Controller, which may be refused at its own discretion.

 - To the extent that the Data Controller or the Data Processor are relying on a specific statutory mechanism to normalize international data transfers and that mechanism is subsequently modified, revoked, or held in a court of competent jurisdiction to be invalid, the Data Controller and the Data Processor agree to cooperate in good faith to promptly suspend the transfer or to pursue a suitable alternate mechanism that can lawfully support the transfer.